Harvard International Relations Council: Model Security Council

-The Co-Presidents of MSC are elected by the IRC board of directors and serve a one-year term where they manage the full-cycle recruitment of first-year students from "Visitas" to MSC proper.
+The co-presidents of MSC are elected by the IRC board of directors and serve a one-year term where they manage the full-cycle recruitment of first-year students from "Visitas" to MSC proper.
 The organization divides itself into Administration, Business, Programs, Communication, and Mentorship divisions.

-Model Security Council 2022 is currently led Co-Presidents Abigail Mack and Calvin Osborne.
+Model Security Council 2025 is currently led by co-presidents Emily Chen and Kaitlin Cascio.